 There are more than 315 miles of roadways in the Sandy Springs local street network.
 Since incorporation in 2005, the City has paved more than 170 miles of those roadways.
 In addition, the City has completed more than 42 intersection improvement projects, install 32 miles of traffic fiber, and has 129 signals throughout the city under the control of its Traffic Management Center.

-Insterstate I-285 and Georgia State Routes 400 and 9 (Roswell Road) also pass through Sandy Springs.
+Interstate I-285 and Georgia State Routes 400 and 9 (Roswell Road) also pass through Sandy Springs.
 These highways are maintained by the State.

 Maintaining our city's road, bridges, drainage structures and right-of-way is a priority and an ongoing program.
+This link takes you to the list of roadways scheduled for resurfacing and patching as part of the Fiscal Year Budget.

 Current Road Projects